spazmodius/logger/README.md

 |---|---|---|---
 | `output` | Writable stream | | Stream to which to send lines of JSON

-**Returns** base logging function `log([properties])`
+**Returns** a base logger `log([fields])`

- This factory/constructor method creates a base logging function, which writes to the `output` stream.
+ This factory/constructor method creates a base logger, which writes to the `output` stream.
- This is the root of a "family" of logging functions that all will write to this same output stream.
+ This is the root of a "family" of loggers that all will write to the same output stream.

- This base logging function has empty meta (`{}`).
+ This base logger has empty meta (`{}`).
- Its signature is an optional object, whose JSON-serializable properties will be included as fields in the line of JSON.
-(Its stringify function is, in fact, `Logger.stringifiers.properties`.)
+ Its signature is an optional object `fields`, whose JSON-serializable properties will be included as fields in the line of JSON.
+(Its stringify function is, in fact, [`Logger.stringifiers.fields`](#loggerstringifiersfields-fields-).)

 Example:
 ```js